zachmay/inventorium/report.md

 ```

 Here we define a data type that will describe how a list of building results will be sorted.
-So, if we receive a request for `/buildings?sort=name`, we have a type-safe value to represent
+So, if we receive a request for `/buildings?sort=name`, we have a type-safe value `BuildingSortByName`
-that option.
+to represent that option.
 We define `ToText` and `FromText` so that `BuildingSortBy` values can be converted
-to and from text when Servant parses a request URL.
+to and from `Text` when Servant parses a request URL.

 ```
 data BuildingExpand = BuildingExpandRooms